mu7in/CPP-Repo/README.md

-# DSA_CPP
+# CPP-Repo

-A personal repository to practice Data Structures and Algorithms (DSA) using C++.
-Starts with C++ fundamentals and will expand into core DSA topics.
+A personal repository to learn and practice C++ programs.
+Starts from C++ fundamentals.

-## Structure

-- `basics_of_cpp/`: Data types, input/output, loops, arrays, functions
-- Future: Arrays, Linked Lists, Stacks, Queues, Trees, Graphs, Sorting, DP, and more

 ## Usage